 Here’s a look at the very simple process involved in assembling a trail mix for kids.
 Scroll down to the bottom of this post for the specifics.

-- Pick at least 2 foods from the 3 categories above or up to a bigger assortment!
+- Pick 2 or more foods from the 3 categories above.
 It’s really up to you as to how simple or complicated the mix is.

 - Add a small amount of each to your container or snack bag and mix gently.
 You can adjust the ratios of how much of each food you include based on what the foods are and what else your child has eaten that day.
 (They may need more fruits and fats than carbs or vice versa!)